ethic-money/ethic/README.md

 Audit for ∉thic codebase: coming soon.

 ## Disclaimer
-this project is an experiment - the protocol is audited, and we've put a significant amount of work into testing as well as generally de-risking the design of its core mechanism, however participants should take great caution as bugs resulting in loss of funds are always a possibility.
+This project is an experiment in decentralize finance and monetary systems.
+Its contracts are unaudited but based on previously audited open source software code.
+These contracts operate on a blockchain with dependencies on open source software code and price oracles that are accessed by wallet applications on computer operating systems - all are build using a variety of frameworks, programming languages and code libraries believed to be reliable but outside the control of the developers.
+Bugs, errors and exploits unknown to the developers may exist or be discovered or introduced at any layer or step in the technology stack of components that make this application operate.
+All participants should take great caution when interacting with this experimental software.
+The loss of some or all funds contributed to this experimental system is possibilite.
+The developers disavow any fiduciary responsibility, custodianship or legal or moral responsibilities for losses resulting from anything outside their direct, explicit, intentioned actions.

 ```
 Copyright 2021 Douglas Horn <ethicmoney@protonmail.com>